c3lang/c3docs-old/docs/modules.md

 ```
 module foo;

-//import bar and networking imported, but not storage
+//import bar and networking imported, but not stdio
 import bar;
 import networking;